-MLA, trading as Go Languages WorldWide Ltd in the UK, runs short courses in spring and summer in a number of centres using College and University campuses.
+MLA Move Language Ahead, runs short courses in spring and summer in a number of centres using College and University campuses.

 Each location is subject to risk assessments before confirmation of the centre being run, during the week set up, with MLA staff at inductions, for all off-campus excursions and while students are on-site.
 Students are accepted as groups and accompanied by a group leader.
-Students are aged 11-17, attend general English classes with an activity programme and excursions off campus.
-Accommodation is residential and provided at the centre.
+Students are aged 11-17, attend general English classes, with an activity programme and excursions off campus.
+Student and group leader's accommodation is residential and provided at the centre.